Eating Well on Delhi Side Trips

 Resembling blocks or cylinders of marble cut from the Taj Mahal itself, petha is Agra's most famous sweet.
 Usually white and slightly translucent, this somewhat gelatinous confection is made, improbably, from boiled and sweetened winter melon.
 There's also a yellow version called angoori petha.
 The sweet varies in consistency from soft and syrup-filled to crunchy and nearly crystalline.
 Petha is sold by weight in cardboard boxes at the train station and all over Agra, and comes in many flavors like rosewater, paan (betel), and coconut.

 A laborer's staple, the dish called litti chokha is especially common in eastern Uttar Pradesh and in the neighboring state of Bihar.
-Similar to Rajasthan's batti (and sometimes referred to by that name), the litti is a tough ball of baked dough made of sattu, a roasted gram-based flour particular to the region.
-Around Varanasi and farther afield, you may see stalls serving litti with chokha —a vegetable accompaniment of eggplant, potato, or tomato.
+Similar to Rajasthan's batti (and sometimes referred to by that name), the litti is a tough ball of baked dough made of sattu, a roasted flour particular to the region that’s made from chickpeas.
+Around Varanasi and farther afield, you may see stalls serving litti with chokha—a vegetable accompaniment of eggplant, potato, or tomato.

 One of the more fussy foods you may find in Varanasi is a yellow dairy dessert called mallaiyo.
 Like the version of the dish found in Delhi (where it's called daulat ki chaat), mallaiyo is an airy, saffron-scented concoction that magically melts away on your tongue.
 Traditionally, this is a winter morning sweet: to prepare it, milk has to be thickened and allowed to foam, then set overnight.
 The foam is then skimmed off and sold as mallaiyo.

 An elaborate dish that originated in the royal Awadhi court, dumpukht biryani consists of rice and meat suffused with aromatic spices.
 The spices are tied up in a muslin cloth, so as not to disintegrate in the dish.
 Half-cooked lamb (or other meat) and rice are layered in a clay pot, which is then sealed with dough and slow-cooked over low heat.
-Although you won't find good dumpukht biryani in Varanasi, it's well worth sampling at one of Agra's better restaurants or in Delhi.
+Although you won't find dumpukht biryani in vegetarian Varanasi, it's well worth sampling at one of Agra's better restaurants.